 Some tidbits about me:

 If reading were an Olympic sport, I’d be a top contender.
 I’m often happiest curled up on my couch in my pjs, reading a book.
 Don’t even ask how thick my glasses are.

-• I love to travel with my family and usually fit in one great trip a year, but I’m much happier in a fancy hotel room than a tent in the middle nowhere.
+I love to travel with my family and usually fit in one great trip a year, but I’m much happier in a fancy hotel room than a tent in the middle nowhere.
 Just the way I’m made, I guess.

-• I believe each of us has unrivaled stories and gifts and often the ones we want to hide are the most important.
+I believe in deep conversations instead of cocktail party chatter.
+I believe that hardship sucks, but it can often put you on the right path to joy.
+I believe each of us has unrivaled stories and gifts and often the ones we want to hide are the most important.
 I believe learning, exploring and sharing them is the way to go.